ezzatron/php-error-handler/error-handler-meta.md

 Interfaces can be used by `catch` statements in the same manner as regular class names.

 ### 5.3.
-Avoid errors for non-exceptional conditions
+Avoid creating exceptions in non-exceptional circumstances

 As a general rule, both errors and exceptions should be avoided if the conditions that cause them are common occurrences.
 Exceptions are expensive